2021 World Series: Game 4

 Prior to the game, the Astros replaced backup catcher Jason Castro on their roster with Garrett Stubbs, due to COVID-19 protocols.
 The ceremonial first pitch was thrown out by cancer survivor Elizabeth O’Connor, and the national anthem was performed by Jordan Fisher.
-Former U.S. President Donald Trump and First Lady Melania Trump were in attendance.
 Zack Greinke started for Houston, while Dylan Lee acted as an opener for Atlanta in his first MLB start.
 Greinke was placed eighth in Houston's batting order, the first starting pitcher in a World Series game not to bat ninth since Babe Ruth in Game 4 of the 1918 World Series.

-In the top of the first, Lee allowed a hit to José Altuve while issuing two walks and recording one strikeout, then was relieved by Kyle Wright.
+In the top of the first, Lee allowed a hit to Jose Altuve while issuing two walks and recording one strikeout, then was relieved by Kyle Wright.
 Altuve scored on a ground out by Carlos Correa to give the Astros an early 1–0 lead.
 Altuve hit a solo home run in the top of the fourth to extend Houston's lead to 2–0.
+It was Altuve's second home run of the series and the second and final one that the Astros would hit.
 Greinke exited after four innings, having allowed no runs on four hits while striking out three and walking none.
 In the bottom of the sixth, Atlanta had runners at first and second with one out, via a double and a walk.
 Houston reliever Phil Maton entered, struck out Ozzie Albies, and allowed a hit to Austin Riley that scored a run, cutting the lead to 2–1.
 After an intentional walk to Joc Pederson that loaded the bases with two outs, Maton struck out Travis d'Arnaud to end the rally.
 Back-to-back solo home runs by Dansby Swanson and Jorge Soler off of Cristian Javier with one out in the bottom of the seventh put Atlanta ahead, 3–2.
 After a scoreless eighth inning, Atlanta closer Will Smith entered to pitch the top of the ninth.
 He retired the side for his second save in two days, as Atlanta took a 3–1 lead in the series.